ableplayer/ableplayer/README.md

 For example, this could be a link to the media file so users can download it and play it on their player of choice.
 Or it could be a link to a transcript.

-If the browser is unable to play the media file, Able Player will show this alternative content.
+If Able Player fails to load, it will fall back to the HTML media element and if the browser supports HTML5 media, the browser will provide its own interface for playing the media.
+If the browser is unable to play the media file, it will display the alternative content.
+If no alternative content is provided, Able Player will inject a short error message for the browser to display.

-If no alternative content is provided, Able Player will display a standard message that lists the minimum versions of common web browsers required for playing HTML5 media.
+Fallback content can be tested by adding the **data-test-fallback** attribute to the  `<audio>` or `<video>` element, with a value of either "1" (emulate failure to build Able Player) or "2" (emulate a browser that doesn't support HTML5 media).

 Setup Step 1: Use HTML5 Doctype
 -------------------------------